shakfu/qtconsole-app-builder/README.md

 This will create a virtualenv called `qtenv`, and after it concludes you should find `QtConsoleApp.app` in `qtenv/dist`.

+## Shrinking the Final Bundle

+The current build is not optimized for space.
+The quickest and biggest post-build step is to remove `QtWebEngineCore.framework` from the final product.

 ## TODO

+- [x] include matplotlib
+- [x] include numpy
+- [ ] shrink final `.app` bundle via post-build shrink function
 - [ ] test test test